jaan/range/README.md

 range.logarithmicRange(10,",")--> 10,100
 range.logarithmicRange(121)--> 100-1000
 ```
-Custom Step Range
+###Custom Step Range:
 It provides a range in this custom pattern based on your steps
 If the step value is 25, then pattern is
 ```
 0-25